 - Forest School

-As an Academy we have developed a new and exciting curriculum for all our schools.
 The Government bought the current National Curriculum in September 2014.

 We have decided to take on the National Curriculum as it stands in English, Maths and Science, as these are tested nationally and we would be doing our children a large disservice if we strayed too far away from these National guidelines.
 The goalposts in most of these subjects have moved slightly, either up or down, and we are already taking this into consideration with our teaching in all schools across these subjects.